mcv9201/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-Optimizing collective fieldtaxis of swarming agents through reinforcement learning Introduction
+<h1>Optimizing collective fieldtaxis of swarming agents through reinforcement learnng</h1>
+Introduction
 The swarming of animal groups has fascinated scientists in fields ranging from biology to physics to engineering.
 The complex swarming patterns often arise from